-- A completed Keiser University application - An official high school transcript with un-weighted GPA above 2.8 or college GPA above 2.0 on a 4.0 scale - An SAT (code 3840) score equal to or above 1580 or an ACT (4813 code) scores equal to or above 22 - Students whose native language is not English may be admitted with a minimum score of 500 on the paper based TOEFL exam (which is the equivalent of 173 on the computer based TOEFL or 61 on the internet based TOEFL. - One well-constructed essay on either of the following topics: - Describe why you would like to attend Keiser University and what you hope to gain from your time here (500 words) - Describe a character who has had an influence on you and explain that influence. - This person must be a character in literature or an historical figure.
+A completed Keiser University application

+- An official high school transcript with un-weighted GPA above 2.8 or college GPA above 2.0 on a 4.0 scale - An SAT (code 3840) score equal to or above 910, an ACT (4813 code) scores equal to or above 17, or a Wonderlic test score equal to or above 18 (17 for the Software Engineering Major) - Students whose native language is not English may be admitted with a minimum score of 500 on the paper based TOEFL exam (which is the equivalent of 173 on the computer based TOEFL or 61 on the internet based TOEFL. - One well-constructed essay on either of the following topics: - Describe why you would like to attend Keiser University and what you hope to gain from your time here (500 words) - Describe a character who has had an influence on you and explain that influence. - This person must be a character in literature or an historical figure.
 This essay should be typewritten and demonstrate consideration for content as well as grammar and style. - Two letters of recommendation from individuals not related to the applicant that provides thoughtful reflection on the applicant's ability to succeed at Keiser University.
 Two letters should include an academic reference from an academic source (teacher, guidance counselor, or tutor), as well as a character reference from a pastor or employer.